Last Updated on December 11, 2020.

 What is the difference between an Audio Interface and a Mixer?

-A Mixer is designed to mix all the incoming signals together, adding effects and other processing and sending them to one or more Output channels.
+A Mixer is designed to mix all the incoming signals together, adding effects and other processing and sending them to one or more Output channels, creating a “pleasant” mix.

-What exactly is an Audio Interface and what does it do?
+What is an Audio Interface and what does it do?

-This means, the number of analog inputs that can be sent via USB, Fire-Wire or Thunderbolt to the PC as separate tracks.
+The analog inputs on an Audio Interface are the ones that are sent to the PC via USB, Fire-Wire or Thunderbolt to the PC as separate tracks.

 These would be the Mic or XLR, Line (low impedance) and Instrument (high impedance) inputs.